sack707/Quotes-for-life/README.md

 - *Many of life’s failures are people who did not realize how close they were to success when they gave up.*– Thomas A. Edison

-- “Many of life’s failures are people who did not realize how close they were to success when they gave up.”– Thomas A. Edison